Atlas975/Notes/MachineLearning/NeuralNetworks/Backpropagation.md

 ![[Pasted image 20220621204400.png||350|350]]

-- Backpropagation starts from the loss function and propagates backwards1
-- The cost function ($C$) guides network performance, so all derivatives ar
+- The cost function ($C$) guides network performance, so all derivatives are calculated with respect to it, this propagates backwards and allows for efficient cost function navigation
-- The derivates w.r.t the loss function $L$ follow a general pattern:
+- The derivates w.r.t the loss function $C$ follow a general pattern:
 -  w.r.t the net inputs

 $$\text{output layer}=z\to \sigma(z) \to L(a)$$